OpitzLab/NeMo-TMS/6_NEURON-Simulation/README.md

 ## Instructions

 First, generate the desired TMS waveform (refer to TMS_Waveform directory described [here](../5_TMS_Waveform/)).
-Then ...

-Then, execute GUI_params.hoc (<code>nrngui GUI_params.hoc</code> in terminal) and select the desired parameters.
-If the realistic electric field condition is chosen, be sure to select the corresponding quasipotentials file calculated [previously](../4_SimNIBS-NEURON-Coupling/).
-Otherwise, choose field amplitude and direction using either polar or Cartesian co-ordinates.
-When this is completed, it will generate a parameters file.
+Then, execute **GUI_params.hoc** (<code>nrngui GUI_params.hoc</code> in terminal, double-click on the file on Windows) to select the desired parameters using the GUI.
+The realistic electric field condition allows you to simulate neuronal activity under the electric fields calculated in the FEM model.
+In this case, be sure to select the corresponding quasipotentials file from the [previous step](../4_SimNIBS-NEURON-Coupling/).
+Otherwise, you can skip steps 2-4 and choose to simulate the neuron under a uniform electric field.
+In this case, select the field amplitude (in _V/m_) and direction using either polar or Cartesian co-ordinates.
+The Cartesian co-ordinates will be normalized to unit vector, therefore the magnitude of the vector is ignored.
+After the user has selected the desired parameters, it will generate a parameters file.

-Finally, run TMS_script.hoc (<code>nrniv TMS_script.hoc</code> in terminal) and wait for the simulation to complete.
+Finally, run **TMS_script.hoc** (<code>nrniv TMS_script.hoc</code> in terminal, double-click on the file on Windows) to run the NEURON simulation based on the parameters you selected.

-## Inputs

-<code>TMS_sim()</code> is the primary simulation function.
-It will execute the simulation and return 1 if the cell generated at least one spike, and 0 otherwise.

-<code>GUI()</code> will launch a graphical user interface for choosing simulation parameters.
-It will generate a file <code>params.txt</code> which is necessary for the simulation to run.
+**For advanced users:** You can make new parameters files or edit existing ones yourself, as long as it has the same name (params.txt) and you follow the same format that **GUI_params.hoc** generates.
+Note that the order of the parameters defined in the file matters.

 ## Outputs
 The following output files can be found in the 'results' folder after running the simulation: